 However, there is no mandatory vaccination program in Australia – although COVID-19 vaccinations are strongly encouraged.
-Patients receive and must complete a consent form as part of the vaccination process.
+Patients must provide either verbal or written consent as part of the vaccination process.
 Numerous claims about COVID-19 vaccination programs being incompatible with the Nuremberg Code have previously been debunked (see here, here, here, here, and here).

 In addition, COVID-19 vaccines are not considered “experimental”, as claimed in some of the posts.
 The Pfizer-BioNTech vaccine, for example, was granted approval for emergency use by US regulators in December 2020 after clearing stage-three clinical trials.
 In Australia, it was granted provisional approval in January.